 It’s suspected that smoking, heavy drinking, and stress are the main culprits behind ovulating too early.
 Fortunately, these are issues that can be remedied.

 If fertilization was successful, then you will begin to feel the symptoms of pregnancy about a week after ovulation at the earliest.
 Thanks to increasing hormone levels, your uterine lining continues to thicken for your implanted egg.

 If ovulation didn’t result in a pregnancy this time and you didn’t experience ovulation symptoms, then the egg disintegrates and is absorbed back into the body within 48 hours.
 The uterine lining is then shed about 2 weeks later during your menstrual period.

 - Cervical mucus and position changes, and basal body temperature changes are ovulation symptoms experienced by all women.

 - You may or may not have other signs of ovulation, like breast tenderness or spotting.

 - Monitoring your body and tracking your ovulation with the help of an ovulation calculator is the easiest way to see when you’re at peak fertility.

 What About You?

 Have you experienced some of these signs of ovulation before?
-What tricks have you relied on to track your ovulation?
+What tricks have you relied on to track your ovulation and resulting ovulation symptoms?